Boavizta/cloud-scanner/README.md

 # cloud-scanner

-Collect cloud usage data, so that it can be combined with impact data of Boavizta API.
+Collect aws cloud usage data, so that it can be combined with impact data of Boavizta API.

 ⚠ Very early Work in progress !

-At the moment it just list instances of your default region, without any usage nor impact data.
+At the moment it just returns impacts of your aws instances.
+It does not use metrics of instance usage to calculate the impacts, but rather returns the _default_ impact data provided by API for each instance types.

 ![Scanner in context](docs/out/../../out/docs/cloud-scanner-system-in-context/cloud-scanner-system-in-context.png)